 Recently, the Vertu Fine Arts Gallery held an open house for Michael Goettee.
-Goettee, an up-and-coming artist, was showing off some of his amazing creations at Vertu.
+Goettee, a well known Western artist, was showing off some of his amazing creations at Vertu.

 The event (catered by Bodega Burger and Lounge) was graced with the best food imaginable: raspberry lemon cheesecake and chocolate mousse for dessert; a cheese platter containing smoked cheddar, basil, mozzarella, gouda, dill havarti, and baby Swiss for the hors d’oeuvre; and rosemary-balsamic glazed lamb chops with bourbon-marinated meatballs and fried lobster ravioli for the main course.